II. Disability Accommodations and Support Services Policy

 whether an alternate accommodation or academic modification could be implemented to provide equal access and opportunity.

 Vassar College has adopted an internal appeals process for the prompt and equitable resolution of complaints or disagreements about accessibility, accommodations, auxiliary aids and services, and modifications to academic courses, programs, and activities.
-In addition, recourse can be sought through the Equal Employment Opportunity Commission (EEOC), the Office of Civil Rights (EOR), the State Division of Human Rights, or the Courts.
+In addition, recourse can be sought through the Equal Employment Opportunity Commission (EEOC), the Office of Civil Rights (OCR), the State Division of Human Rights, or the Courts.
 State and Federal statutes of limitations are typically 180 days.

 The faculty director of affirmative action has been designated to coordinate the college’s compliance with the Americans with Disabilities Act of 2008 and with Section 504 of the Rehabilitation Act of 1973.
 The Office handles inquiries about compliance, and investigates complaints of disagreements or denials of disability-related accommodations and auxiliary aids and services.